Paramita Roy

-Paramita Roy (Bangla: পারমিতা মুখার্জি রায়) (born 25 December 1962) is an Australian independent film director, producer, writer, educator and keen photographer.
+Paramita Roy (Bangla: পারমিতা মুখার্জি রায়) is an Australian independent film director, producer, writer, educator and keen photographer.
 Born in Kolkata, India to Indian parents, Roy has relocated her family to Australia in 1999.
 Most known for her works on feature films, Hori Alone in Kolkata and Another Day in Paradise as director, producer and writer.

 Early life and education

 Roy was born as Paramita Mukerjee, the daughter of late Ranada Prasad Mukerjee and Gita Mukerjee (Acharya), a business man and a house wife respectively.
 Her early education took place in Kolkata, India where she completed a Bachelor of Arts from Calcutta University.
 She left India when she was 23, to Riyadh, Saudi Arabia where she lived for 5 years, before moving to Papua New Guinea in 1993.
 She later studied at the Queensland University of Technology for a bachelor's and master's degree in education.
 Recently, Roy has completed a Theatre Directing course at the National Institute of Dramatic Art (NIDA), and a post graduate study in Film Directing at the Australian Film Television and Radio School (AFTRS) in Sydney, Australia.